Mr Ajai Samad

-Since his appointment Mr Samad has established the service of keyhole surgery for both benign and malignant disease of the small bowel, colon and rectum.
-He performs more than fifty laparoscopic colorectal operations and over 130 laparoscopic cholecystectomy in a year, (removal of the gallbladder).
-Mr Samad also performs the Trans-Anal Endoscopic Operation (TEO) which is a keyhole operation to remove small benign tumour or polyps from the back passage.
-He also offers Trans-Anal Haemorrhiodal De-arterialisation (THD) otherwise known as the ‘painless piles operation’.
+I perform more than 50 laparoscopic colorectal operations and over 130 laparoscopic cholecystectomy in a year, (removal of the gallbladder).
+I also perform the Trans-Anal Endoscopic Operation (TEO) which is a keyhole operation to remove small benign tumours or polyps from the back passage and offer the Trans-Anal Haemorrhiodal De-arterialisation (THD) otherwise known as the painless piles operation.

-In a short period of time Mr Samad has taken up the role of Lead Clinician for colorectal Cancer Services in NHS trust.
-He is actively involved in teaching and is a faculty member for the surgical courses conducted in Royal Liverpool University hospital
+In a short period of time I have taken up the role of Lead Clinician for colorectal Cancer Services in NHS trust.
+I am actively involved in teaching and I'm currently a faculty member for the surgical courses conducted in the Royal Liverpool University Hospital.

 Some of the principal treatments carried out by Mr Ajai Samad at Spire include:

 MRCS / Royal College of Surgeons of Edinburgh / 2000

 FRCS (Gen Surgery) / Royal College of Surgeons of Edinburgh / 2009